Michael Jordan’s Daytona 500 ring: Tyler Reddick’s 1-lap lead delivers NASCAR’s biggest win

 Hamlin, who drives for Joe Gibbs Racing, was involved in the final caution when he and teammate Christopher Bell collided with nine laps remaining.
 It set up the final push to the finish over the final four laps.

-Elliott had control on the final lap after leader Carson Hocevar was spun off the track and it appeared the son of NASCAR Hall of Famer Bill Elliott would finally win his first Daytona 500.

-Instead, Reddick made a huge surge with an assist from teammate Riley Herbst.
-He hit Elliott and sailed past to give Jordan a victory in NASCAR's biggest event of the year.
+Elliott grabbed the lead at the start of the final lap when Carson Hocevar was spun off the track.
+Reddick made a huge surge with an assist from teammate Riley Herbst, made contact with Elliott that caused Elliott to crash, then sailed past to give Jordan a victory in NASCAR's biggest event of the year.

+“It's stuff you dream of as a kid,” said Reddick.
+"Now, I definitely didn't look into the future and know that I would drive for Michael Jordan.
+But to be able to have someone like Michael Jordan believe in me enough, someone like Denny Hamlin.

+“I'm just trying to do my best to live on the promises that I made to them and vice versa.”

 Jordan was the face of the December federal antitrust lawsuit that NASCAR settled on the ninth day of trial.
 The settlement changed the revenue-sharing model in the United States' top motorsports series.